 If you need to petition the Court for sequestration, you can get the forms and guidance from your local Sheriff Court.

 To apply for your own sequestration you will need evidence of your apparent insolvency.
 This is not as obvious as it sounds - the Court is looking for specific documents such as a “charge for payment” or “statutory demand”.
 See the guidance booklets for details.
-You also have to pay the Accountant in Bankruptcy's fee (£100) or the Court fee (at present £95).
+You also have to pay the Accountant in Bankruptcy's fee (£200) and/or the Court fee.

 We recommend you take legal advice.
 You can apply to have a particular Insolvency Practitioner appointed, but an IP may only consent to act if there are clearly sufficient assets, or if you agree to underwrite his fee.
 Alternatively, the Accountant in Bankruptcy can be appointed whether there are assets or not.